Will User Experience merge into Design Management?

 The article features, as the title suggests, 18 design managers who each give their personal definition of DM.
 I liked aspects from all of them, with quotes like:

 "Effective design management contributes to the development of customer profiles and value propositions that drive commercialization as information is translated into product form, color, texture, and interaction style."
-(I like the references to persona and business cases)
+(I like the references to persona and business cases)Near the end of the article I saw two very interesting quotes that referred to processes for design management:

 "Successful design management demands structure and discipline.
 The structure provides a template to follow, allowing you to focus on content and creative solutions rather than process.
 This template encompasses keys to sound business and project management practice [...].
 Discipline is required to stick to the process."
-(Brian Vogel, Senior Vice President of Product Genesis Inc.)
+(Brian Vogel, Senior Vice President of Product Genesis Inc.)and:

 "Products, uniforms, buildings, Web sites -- design management can make a contribution in any area in which communication takes place.
 The newest frontier is process design.
 Designers should look beyond the coventional activities, such as packaging, graphics and product design.
 Designers have an important role to play in defining how companies use information.
 How is product information documented and communicated?
 How are new employees trained?
 How can the customer experience be simplified and refined?"
 (Sohrab Vossughi, President of ZIBA Design)